protontypes/open-sustainable-technology/README.md

 - [Cycles](https://github.com/PSUmodeling/Cycles) - A daily time-step agroecosystem model that simulates the biophysical processes and management practices occurring within cropping systems and other land uses.
 - [ApsimX](https://github.com/APSIMInitiative/ApsimX) - An agricultural modeling framework used extensively worldwide.
 - [Resilience Atlas](https://github.com/ConservationInternational/resilienceatlas) - An interactive analytical tool for building understanding of the extent and severity of some of the key stressors and shocks that are affecting rural livelihoods, production systems, and ecosystems in the Sahel, Horn of Africa and South and Southeast Asia.
-- [rice-awd-shb](https://github.com/adamhsparks/rice-awd-shb) - Research compendium for a report on the effects of using alternate wetting and drying irrigation techniques and nitrogen rates on sheath blight disease in rice paddies.
 - [monica](https://github.com/zalf-rpm/monica) - A dynamic, process-based simulation model which describes transport and bio-chemical turn-over of carbon, nitrogen and water in agro-ecosystems.
 - [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database and web application for farming and gardening knowledge.
 - [Agridat](https://github.com/kwstat/agridat) - An extensive collection of datasets from agricultural experiments.